Virginia Sale: Career

-Later years
+Later years and death

 She remained married to her husband, Sam, until his death in 1962.
 In her final years, she lived at the Motion Picture and Television Country Hospital in Woodland Hills, California, where she died on August 23, 1992, from heart failure.
 She was interred next to her husband in Arlington National Cemetery, in Arlington, Virginia, where he had earned a burial plot for his service in World War I.